Types of ITR Forms: 7 Forms you must know when filing your returns

 ITR-3

-This is one of the types of ITR exclusively for HUF entities and individual taxpayers meeting the required eligibility criteria:
+This type of ITR form is exclusively suited for HUF entities and individual taxpayers meeting the required eligibility criteria:

-• Individuals earning income from any profession or business
+• Earning income from any profession or business

-• Individuals generating income by being a partner in an organisation
+• Generating income by being a partner in a firm

-• Individuals earning income from investments via unlisted equity shares
+• Earning income from investments via unlisted equity shares

-• Individuals generating income as a Director of the company
+• Generating income as a director of the company

 ITR-4 or the Sugam Form

 Wondering which ITR form to file as a business owner or professional earning up to ₹50 lakhs?
 The answer is the Sugam Form.
-Here is the applicability of this ITR form:
+Here is the applicability of this ITR form for individuals, HUFs and partnership firms (other than LLPs):

-• Individuals who do not earn income through capital gains
+• Taxpayers with no income through capital gains

 ITR-5